 Formative, sites such as Canchacancha-Asiruni and Qaluyu in the north and Tiwanaku, Chiripa, and Pajchiri in the south typified the basin's primary regional centers.
 By this time, the special buildings on these centers were full-fledged sunken courts.
 These courts were partially sunk into the ground and were surrounded by other buildings.
 Primary regional centers are settlements where local elite established ceremonial centers and where nonelite aggregated for social, political, and economic reasons.
 I hypothesize that the smaller courts associated with single sites in the early Middle Formative were abandoned and reestablished in the larger centers.
+Each court complex was the ceremonial architectural focus of an elite lineage that organized economic production and exchange.
+These late Middle Formative centers represent the successful competition of a few leaders who came together to create larger settlements.

-Each court complex was the ceremonial and named the Yaya-Mama religious tradition, represents the material manifestation of the first pan-Titicaca Basin elite ideology that developed in the late Middle Formative.
-These stone stelae, flat-bottomed bowls, trumpets, and other high-status artifacts-which would have required some degree of craft specialization at the local level-have been found at several sites throughout the region.
+A new art style, first discovered and described by Sergio Chávez and Karen Mohr Chávez (1975) and named the Yaya-Mama religious tradition, represents the material manifestation of the first pan-Titicaca Basin elite ideology that developed in the late Middle Formative.
+These stone stelae, flat-bottomed bowls, trumpets, and other high-status artifactswhich would have required some degree of craft specialization at the local level-have been found at several sites throughout the region.
 In sum, the first production of specialized craft objects during the Middle Formative was associated with the initial development of elite groups.
 Objects were produced at regional centers under the auspices of these elite, either as attached specialists or as unattached workers who moved from site to site.